-- Who has to file the Montana Partnership Information and Composite Tax Return? - When is the partnership's information and composite tax return due? - What forms and schedules have to be included with the information and composite tax return? - Which tax year and accounting method should the partnership use to file its information and composite tax return? - Should the partnership file a composite tax return? - Who has to sign the tax return? - Can the partnership get an extension of time to file its information and composite tax return? - What does the box that asks, "May the DOR discuss this return with the tax preparer?" mean?
+- Who has to file the Montana Partnership Information and Composite Tax Return? - When is the partnership's information and composite tax return due? - What forms and schedules does the partnership have to include with the information and composite tax return? - Which tax year and accounting method should the partnership use to file its information and composite tax return? - Should the partnership file a composite tax return? - Who has to sign the tax return? - Can the partnership get an extension of time to file its information and composite tax return? - What does the box that asks, "May the DOR discuss this return with the tax preparer?" mean?